 Not only that, you have to approach exercise differently in your golden years than you did before.
 You won’t be able to just take off running without a serious warm up; you’ll have to watch your form more carefully; you’ll want to opt for low-impact exercise.
 Your postmenopausal exercise regimen should contain four elements:

 - Cardio.
 This is the aerobic stuff that gets your heart rate up, like walking fast enough that you can talk, but not sing (about 3.5 mph, which I find I can do with practice and conditioning), biking, swimming, dancing.
 Unless you know your joints can take it, stick with low-impact aerobics.
 The Centers for Disease Control and Prevention (CDC) recommends two-and-a-half hours of moderately strenuous aerobic exercise per week.

 Lately, high intensity interval training (HIIT) is recommended to increase the effectiveness of an aerobic workout.
 In this regimen you alternate bursts of higher activity, such as jogging, with a less active period, such as walking.
 This gives you an “afterburner” effect in which your muscles continue to burn oxygen after the period of high activity.
 This AARP article has a good explanation of the benefits of HIIT.

-Arguably, the hardest part about exercise is getting started.
+Arguably, the hardest part about exercise and losing weight during menopause is getting started.
 If you have any health conditions that might limit your activity, such as high blood pressure or arthritis, you need to talk with your doctor about what exercises you should and shouldn’t do.